 As you can see from the list above, cutting corners on compliance and not keeping the Traffic Commissioner informed is one of the easiest ways to endanger your licence.

-At Rothera Sharp our specialist transport lawyers have a wealth of experience in assisting operators who are at risk of losing their licence who need advice and representation at Public Inquiry.
+At Rotheras our specialist transport lawyers have a wealth of experience in assisting operators who are at risk of losing their licence who need advice and representation at Public Inquiry.
 Call us today on 0115 910 6218 to speak to an expert and see how we can help you.